cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-declare.md

 ## Notes

 Unless `WITH HOLD` is specified, the cursor created by this command can only be used within the current transaction.
 Thus, `DECLARE` without `WITH HOLD` is useless outside a transaction block: the cursor would survive only to the completion of the statement.
-Therefore Greenplum Database reports an error if this command is used outside a transaction block.
+Therefore Cloudberry Database reports an error if this command is used outside a transaction block.
 Use `BEGIN` and `COMMIT` (or `ROLLBACK`) to define a transaction block.

 If `WITH HOLD` is specified and the transaction that created the cursor successfully commits, the cursor can continue to be accessed by subsequent transactions in the same session.
 (But if the creating transaction ends prematurely, the cursor is removed.)
 A cursor created with `WITH HOLD` is closed when an explicit `CLOSE` command is issued on it, or the session ends.
 In the current implementation, the rows represented by a held cursor are copied into a temporary file or memory area so that they remain available for subsequent transactions.

 If you create a cursor with the `DECLARE` command in a transaction, you cannot use the `SET` command in the transaction until you close the cursor with the `CLOSE` command.

-Scrollable cursors are not currently supported in Greenplum Database.
+Scrollable cursors are not currently supported in Cloudberry Database.
 You can only use `FETCH` or `RETRIEVE` to move the cursor position forward, not backwards.

 `DECLARE...FOR UPDATE` is not supported with append-optimized tables.